Akshay-Coded/ishowcode/README.md

 4. **AI-Powered Moderation**: The backend uses the Google Gen AI API for more accurate filtering by understanding the context in which words are used.

 ## Contact
-For issues or inquiries, reach out to the repository owner.
+For issues or inquiries, reach out to the repository owner - Dhanvanth Y.